iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11/report.md

 > I am not getting tornado alerts like my sister 1 mile away gets on TV and NOAA radio.
 I have the warnings checked, but I am not getting them.<br> :date: __2020-06-05 17:43:06__

 > One of the many problems we as Whistleblowers face is, a lack housing from being targeted.
 This app was not at all helpful in reaching that goal.
 Being denied basic human resources is never good.<br> :date: __2020-06-04 14:42:07__

-> It needs to be user-friendly you need to hire a real designer to do it correctly.
-You need to be all the tie and the other government in it also local government agencies needs to be tight end.
-Need a better alert system Cayenne with it<br> :date: __2020-06-01 17:33:00__

-> It doesn't work.
-The government sucks cum bubble.<br> :date: __2020-05-28 19:26:04__